COLLECTIONS A-Z

 In addition, to the Double Elephant Folio edition, the library owns several uncolored proofs and an original printing plate, as well as other published editions of Audubon's work. ...more information

-• Damon Blake Collection
+• Blake (Damon)

 Blake scholar S. Foster Damon's collection of ca. 300 editions of William Blake's works, and critical and historical works about Blake.
 The collection contains original editions of some of Blake's source materials, a few of his own works, and works on which Blake collaborated.
 There are also such items as an excellent collection of sheet music for Blake's poems, a wide variety of prints, and a Blake Bible.
 The collection also has value for its marginalia by Foster Damon, along with his Blake notebooks, correspondence, and unpublished manuscripts.
 The Blake collection has been supplemented by modern editions of Blake, Trianon Press editions, and other fine printing.
 1972 bequest of S. Foster Damon. ...more information

-• Dard Hunter Collection
+• Dard Hunter

 The Dard Hunter Collection was formed by W. Easton Louttit, Jr., Class of 1925, and came to Brown in 1969.
 It contains most of the works printed or written by papermaker, printer and paper historian, Dard Hunter, as well as works by his associates in the Roycroft shop of East Aurora, New York.
-The collection includes Hunter's greatest book, Papermaking by Hand in America, which traces the hsitory of papermaking in this country from its beginnings at William Rittenhouse's paper mill outside Philadelphia in 1691 through 1811, when the first paper mill in Tennessee began operation.
+The collection includes Hunter's greatest book, Papermaking by Hand in America, which traces the history of papermaking in this country from its beginnings at William Rittenhouse's paper mill outside Philadelphia in 1691 through 1811, when the first paper mill in Tennessee began operation.
 Ongoing additions to the collection concentrate on the revival and continuation of hand papermaking in the 20th century.
 Approximately 75 volumes. ...more information

 • Dealers' Catalogs